Acroyoga

 Acroyoga (also written Acro-Yoga or Acro Yoga) is a physical practice that combines yoga and acrobatics.
 Acroyoga includes many types of (mostly recreational) partner and group acrobatics in which at least someone is lifted.
-As such, it also draws on traditions of circus arts, cheerleading, and dance acro.
+As such, it draws on traditions of circus arts, cheerleading, and dance acro.

 Acroyoga is more vigorous than many traditional forms of yoga as exercise and may lead to more injuries.

 Roles

 There are three primary roles in an Acroyoga practice: base, flyer, and spotter.